SamAnsell/cis400-PUBG-final-project/README.md

 - *Please note that flask server must be started first before trying out the client!*

-Guide for starting the twitter sentiment program:
+Guide for starting Samuel Ansell's twitter sentiment aspect of the project:

 * You will need to download a few python packages to run this part of the project.
   * This should be done in the route folder of the overall project directory.